- Enterprise Software

 VMware software powers the world’s complex digital infrastructure.
 The company’s cloud, networking and security, and digital workspace offerings provide a dynamic and efficient digital foundation to over 500,000 customers globally, aided by an ecosystem of 75,000 partners.
 Headquartered in Palo Alto, California, VMware is committed to being a force for good, from its breakthrough innovations to its global impact.

-VMware has completed 45 acquisitions to date.
+Fun fact: VMware has completed 45 acquisitions to date.

 Since its founding in 1998, VMware has been at the forefront of virtualization, digital, and cloud computing software development.
 VMware’s software and services play a key role in the digital transformation of enterprises around the world.
 As a leading innovator in the software space VMware has grown and evolved substantially year-over-year.
 Alongside the company’s internal product development efforts, VMware has consistently focused on mergers and acquisitions (M&A) with companies offering technology solutions that complement VMware’s products and bring additional value to its customer base.